Sebazzz/sebazzz.github.io/_posts/2019-12-14-return-a-retrospective-app.md

 date:   2019-12-14 18:00:00 +0200
 ---

-In .NET Core 3.0 Microsoft introduced a new framework that should compete with existing rich internet application frameworks like Angular and React.
+In .NET Core 3.0 Microsoft introduced a new framework to compete with existing web frameworks like Angular and React.
 I decided to put it to the test and build a retrospective app with it, October of this year.
 Introducing: [**Return**](https://github.com/Sebazzz/Return), a retrospective app built in ASP.NET Core and Blazor.

 This is how it looks: